keisanki/DM42_programs/README.md

 ### E_b: Estimate binding energy of two-species Feshbach molecules

-This program is intended for use with the Solver application and converts between molecular binding energy `E/Hz` and effective scattering length `a/a0`, given the masses (in amu) of the two atomic species involved.
+This program is intended for use with the Solver application and converts between molecular binding energy `E/Hz` and effective scattering length `a/a0`, given the masses (in amu) of the two atomic species involved and the finite interaction range correction `r0/a0`.
+This range correction factor is related to the C6 coefficient and can be determined with the `C6-r0` helper program (which is also intended for use with the Solver).

 ### FORT: Calculate trap parameters of a crossed beam optical trap